junxit/us-congress-bills-113/metadata.md

 - 2013-06-27 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden with an amendment.
 With written report No. 113-55.
 - 2013-06-27 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden with an amendment.
 With written report No. 113-55.
 - 2013-06-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 109.
+- 2013-08-01 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6257; text of measure as reported in House: CR S6258; text as passed Senate: CR S6257)
+- 2013-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6257; text of measure as reported in House: CR S6258; text as passed Senate: CR S6257)